Tropical cyclone: Intensity

 Tropical cyclone intensity is based on wind speeds and pressure.
 Relationships between winds and pressure are often used in determining the intensity of a storm.
 Tropical cyclone scales, such as the Saffir-Simpson hurricane wind scale and Australia's scale (Bureau of Meteorology), only use wind speed for determining the category of a storm.
-The most intense storm on record is Typhoon Tip in the northwestern Pacific Ocean in 1979, which reached a minimum pressure of 870 hPa and maximum sustained wind speeds of 165 kn.
+The most intense storm on record is Typhoon Tip in the northwestern Pacific Ocean in 1979, which reached a minimum pressure of 870 hPa (25.69 inHg) and maximum sustained wind speeds of 165 kn.
 The highest maximum sustained wind speed ever recorded was 185 kn in Hurricane Patricia in 2015—the most intense cyclone ever recorded in the Western Hemisphere.

 Factors

 Warm sea surface temperatures are required for tropical cyclones to form and strengthen.
 The commonly accepted minimum temperature range for this to occur is 26–27 C, however, multiple studies have proposed a lower minimum of 25.5 C. Higher sea surface temperatures result in faster intensification rates and sometimes even rapid intensification.
 High ocean heat content, also known as Tropical Cyclone Heat Potential, allows storms to achieve a higher intensity.
 Most tropical cyclones that experience rapid intensification are traversing regions of high ocean heat content rather than lower values.
 High ocean heat content values can help to offset the oceanic cooling caused by the passage of a tropical cyclone, limiting the effect this cooling has on the storm.
 Faster-moving systems are able to intensify to higher intensities with lower ocean heat content values.
 Slower-moving systems require higher values of ocean heat content to achieve the same intensity.

 The passage of a tropical cyclone over the ocean causes the upper layers of the ocean to cool substantially, a process known as upwelling, which can negatively influence subsequent cyclone development.
 This cooling is primarily caused by wind-driven mixing of cold water from deeper in the ocean with the warm surface waters.
 This effect results in a negative feedback process that can inhibit further development or lead to weakening.
 Additional cooling may come in the form of cold water from falling raindrops (this is because the atmosphere is cooler at higher altitudes).
 Cloud cover may also play a role in cooling the ocean, by shielding the ocean surface from direct sunlight before and slightly after the storm passage.
 All these effects can combine to produce a dramatic drop in sea surface temperature over a large area in just a few days.
 Conversely, the mixing of the sea can result in heat being inserted in deeper waters, with potential effects on global climate.